 Even though this might make you feel old, 2004 isn’t exactly recent history anymore.
 Even less so in the tech world.
 Technology changes so fast and Quicken has even more offerings in its product line today.

-For instance, the company has realized that with all the different businesses, contractors, and freelancers out there, it needed products that could cater to the needs of all of them.
+For instance, the company has realized that with all the different businesses, independent contractors, and freelancers out there, it needed products that could cater to the needs of all of them.
 Salesforce is another company that more recently started catering to smaller businesses, vs the giant behemoth companies needing a CRM.

 Unfortunately, a one-size-fits-all solution is rarely a good one, and Quicken’s products are no exception.
 Just like not everyone can wear one size of shoe, not everyone can use the same software.